 We know that being social is good for us, and talking with others can be a great way to relieve stress and improve relationships.
 But should we favor longer, deeper conversations over small talk?
 A new study investigates.

-A few years ago, Prof. Matthias Mehl — at the University of Arizona in Tucson — and team conducted a study.
+A few years ago, Prof. Matthias Mehl — at the University of Arizona in Tucson — and team conducted

 That study asked whether we should strive to have deeper, more meaningful conversations with others to improve our own well-being.

 At that point, their findings appeared to suggest not only that substantive conversations make us happier, but also that indulging in too much small talk could damage our well-being.

 "[H]igher well-being," the authors wrote, "was associated with having less small talk, [...] and more substantive conversation."
 They add that the participants who reported being the happiest spent little time on superficial chit-chats, preferring to engage in more meaningful exchanges.

 Recently, however, Prof. Mehl and a team of researchers decided to test those results in a larger and more diverse population sample, using more rigorous data analysis methods.
 And, to their surprise, only part of the initial findings held strong.

 "We do not think anymore that there is an inherent tension between having small talk and having substantive conversations," says Prof. Mehl.
 "Small talk didn't positively contribute to happiness, and it didn't negatively contribute to it," he observes.

 Moreover, "With this study, we wanted to find out whether it is primarily the quantity or the quality of our social encounters that matter for one's well-being," explains study co-author Anne Milek.